NaazShayema/PySpark/README.md

 ### 📌📌 Contents
 - Introduction
-- Pyspark Dataframe (reading the dataset, selecting columns and indexing, checking the describe option similar to pandas, adding columns, dropping the columns)
+- PySpark Dataframe (reading the dataset, selecting columns and indexing, checking the describe option similar to pandas, adding columns, dropping the columns)
 - Handling missing values
 - Filter Operations
 - GroupBy And Aggregate functions
-- Examples of Pyspark ML
+- Examples of PySpark ML
-- Regression using Pyspark
+- Regression using PySpark
-- Classification using Pyspark
+- Classification using PySpark